 The Counselling Service is here to help you address personal or emotional problems that get in the way of having a good experience at Oxford and realizing your full academic and personal potential.
-They offer a free and confidential service.
+They offer a free and confidential service and the counselling team are committed to providing culturally sensitive and appropriate psychological services.
+Students can request to see a male or female therapist, a Counsellor of Colour, or to attend a specialist group such as the LGBTQ+ or Students of Colour Groups.
+All support is free and confidential.